MSW Program at Baltimore (UMB)

 Subspecializations: Child, Adolescent and Family Health | Social Work in the Workplace & Employee Assistance

 We also offer a one-year Advanced Standing program (36 credits) for students entering with a BSW from an accredited program.
 Students will typically take 30 credits during the fall and spring semesters and the remaining 6 credits in the summer after their enrollment.
 The Advanced Standing program may be extended to be completed in no more than two years.

-It is through the integration of theoretical, research, and practice-oriented material presented in the classroom, and the opportunity for guided practice experiences available through Field Education that University of Maryland School of Social Work students become prepared for professional practice.
+University of Maryland School of Social Work students prepare for professional practice through the integration of theoretical, research, and practice-oriented material presented in the classroom, and the opportunity for guided practice experiences available through Field Education.

 - Foundation year field placements are two full days a week (usually either Mondays and Wednesdays or Tuesdays and Thursdays) for a total of sixteen (16) hours each week for a minimum of fifteen (15) weeks each semester (a minimum of four hundred and eighty hours for the Foundation year).
 Each field practicum day must not exceed eight hours.